axe-api/docs/docs/05-queries/README.md

 # Queries

+Queries are a very important part of Axe API.
+We take it seriously because we believe that queries will give us flexibility for API clients such as web and mobile.
+Also, queries can answer your question about why you should use Axe API.

-While you are fetching any data from the API server, you can add more query options to get the best result about what you want.
+While you are fetching any data (For example in PAGINATE capabilities for now), you can define what kind of data you want to see.
+In this section, we are going to explain every detail of querying.

 ## Fields